SoCal-Software-Labs/CrissCross/README.md

 </p>

 CrissCross is an internet switchboard, letting you find data, services and other computers without a centralized service.
 Users advertise hashes in a cluster on a distributed hash table for other users to find.
-Clusters are private and users cannot join your cluster without a secret key.
+Clusters are private and users cannot join without a secret key.
 A configurable public layer is provided to bootstrap you into your cluster.

 ## Status